kanerep/gatsby-starter-netlify-cms/src/pages/postnatal/index.md

   C-Section Scar Massage Therapist, so can refer you as and when is needed.
 intro:
   blurbs:
-    - image: /img/thumbnail_img_0022.jpg
+    - image: /img/mum-and-baby-mortons.jpg
       text: >
         A 45 minute class designed to strengthen and build stamina.
-The sessions are different each week switching from a circuit training style class with weights to a lead aerobics style class using resistance bands and bodyweight exercises.
+In these classes we include cardio, weight training, body conditioning using resistance bands and a core pelvic floor section.
 These classes are currently running on Tuesday mornings 11-11:45 am at the Mortons bistro in Gilmorton, LE17 5LT and on Thursday mornings 10:30-11:15am at the Blaby and Whetstone boys club, LE8 6LW.
       testheading: "Mum and Baby Fitness Classes "
     - image: /img/image4-1-.jpeg
       text: If you feel you need a more individualised fitness plan or extra help